Evidence-based therapies, coaching, and mediation for individuals and relationships

-I have trained in mindfulness practices, Somatic Experiencing™, and Mentalization Based Treatment (MBT) for many years - practices which work together to help clients develop resilience, release trauma from the body, increase self-regulation, improve empathy, and and reduce the physical and emotional symptoms of anxiety and the feelings of shame.
+I have trained in mindfulness practices, Somatic Experiencing™, and Mentalization Based Treatment (MBT), Emotionally Focused Therapy (EFT), and Internal Family Systems (IFS) for many years - practices which work together to help clients develop resilience, release trauma from the body, increase self-regulation, improve empathy, and reduce the physical and emotional symptoms of anxiety and the feelings of shame.
 My mindfulness practice includes many months of intensive meditation on retreat and ongoing daily practice.
 Today, I continue to integrate practice with formal study in Buddhism and chaplaincy.
 What started as a hope for less stress became a way of life.
 Clinical training and counseling have focused on depth psychology and psychodynamic theories that support clients in enhancing their sense of self and, from this, finding greater resilience, flexibility, and creativity in their lives, as well as deeper connection and expression in their relationships.

 It is an honor to be a part of this process for clients.
 My story continues and develops with each client and the unique relationship of growth and healing that develops together.

 I live and practice in Berkeley, California, and see clients throughout California and Montana as a therapist and nationally as a mindfulness and somatic coach.
 I identify as a gay and cis male and see clients of any gender, sexual orientation, race, and ethnicity, political orientation or economic status, and those who are differently abled.

 I also play the organ, love road biking and hiking.